 - How well you are able to control your blood sugar levels throughout pregnancy.
 There is very good evidence showing us that good control of diabetes in pregnancy improves outcomes for both mother and baby.

-Who looks after diabetic women during pregnancy?
+Who looks after women with diabetes in pregnancy?

 Most obstetricians are happy to look after patients who develop gestational diabetes.
 However, pre-pregnancy diabetes puts a pregnancy at much higher risk.
 Type 1 diabetics and Type 2 diabetics on insulin should see an experienced high-risk obstetrician or a Maternal-Fetal Medicine specialist.